camputa/linux-lessons/understanding-code/understanding-coding-standards-and-naming-conventions.md

 Understanding different case styles is essential for writing clear and maintainable code.
 Each style has its history and typical use cases in various programming languages.
 Here's a detailed look at the most common case styles, their origins, and their applications.

-- **PascalCase**: Each word in the identifier starts with an uppercase letter.
-Commonly used for class names, method names, and public properties.
-Example: `CustomerOrder`, `CalculateTotal`.
-- **camelCase**: The first word starts with a lowercase letter, and subsequent words start with an uppercase letter.
-Often used for variables, function parameters, and private methods.
-Example: `customerName`, `processOrder`.
-- **snake_case**: Words are separated by underscores, with all letters in lowercase.
-Frequently used in scripting languages and for file names.
-Example: `customer_name`, `process_order`.
-- **kebab-case**: Similar to snake_case, but uses hyphens instead of underscores.
-Typically used for URLs and CSS class names.
-Example: `customer-name`, `process-order`.

 | Case Style | Description | Common Uses | Examples |
 |---|---|---|---|
 | PascalCase | Capitalizes the first letter of each word | Classes, Methods, Public Properties | `CustomerOrder`, `ProcessOrder` |